-It's always interesting to look back on what I thought I was going to read over the course of the year, and what I actually end up reading.
-This year, I hope to spend more time reading about two long-term themes that will continue to grow in influence, namely the rise of Asia and the spread of technology.
-I also plan to focus more on re-reading older books that deserve more time - quality over novelty and quantity.
+At the beginning of the year, I hoped to spend more time reading about two long-term themes that will continue to grow in influence, namely the rise of Asia and the spread of technology.
+I didn't manage to spend as much time on either theme as I would have liked.
+I had modestly more success with my plan to focus more on re-reading older books that deserved more time - quality over novelty and quantity.
 Reviewing last year's list (but more importantly, the long list of books that didn't make it to the recommendations), I found that I spent too much time on books that were good but not great.

 Business, Finance & Economics